How Do You Produce Professional Product Photography?

 Step 4: Shoot With Consistency and Intention

-This is where professionalism really shines — or breaks down.
-Professional product photography has a system.
-A rhythm.
+This is where professionalism either shines or breaks down.

-Each item in your catalogue is photographed with the same care, same angle, same lighting.
+Each item in your catalogue should be photographed with the same care, angle and lighting.
 It’s how your site feels cohesive.
 Polished.
 Trustworthy.

 Create repeatable setups for: